 6. San Alfonso del Mar, a holiday resort on the central Chilean coast, is home to the world’s largest swimming pool with this man-made “lake’’ that holds 250 million litres of seawater stretching more than a kilometre.

 7. The swimming pool at Ol Tukai Lodge (below), in the heart of Kenya’s Amboseli National Park, lets guests indulge in a cooling drip after a dusty day on safari while peering at zebras and elephants grazing across the garden fence to the cloud-covered peaks of Mt Kilimanjaro nearby.

 8. When the weather warms up in Berlin locals retreat to the Badeschiff, a public pool set inside the hull of an old ship that floats on the River Spree.

 9. Visit the London Aquatic Centre – one of the venues in the English capital’s Queen Elizabeth Olympic Park – and do a few laps of “fitness swimming’’ in the same lanes that athletes won gold back in 2012.

 10. When it comes to Sydney’s best public options, it’s the North Sydney Olympic Pool in the shadows of the Sydney Harbour Bridge and the Andrew “Boy’’ Charlton Pool on the edge of the Royal Botanic Gardens that top the list.

 11. The rooftop swimming space at Singapore’s Marina Bay Sands is the world’s most famous infinity pool with this 150m feature stretching across the Sands Skypark – a bridge-like structure topping the hotel’s three towers – presenting a view of the Lion City skyline.

-12. Vancouver’s alfresco Kitsilano Pool – or, simply, the Kits Pool – is only open during the warmer months and sits beside a suburban beach to offer ocean, mountain and city vistas.
+12. Vancouver’s alfresco Kitsilano Pool (below) – or, simply, the Kits Pool – is only open during the warmer months and sits beside a suburban beach to offer ocean, mountain and city vistas.